MSU provides wireless throughout the MSU campus and select off-site locations.

 Setting up an Access Point

-Students looking to set up a wireless access point in residence halls that don’t have Wi-Fi should be sure to password protect the access point to help ensure other users don’t use their device for wireless service.
+Students looking to set up a wireless access point in residence halls that don’t have Wi-Fi should be sure to password protect the access point to help ensure other users don’t use their connection.
+Students are responsible for whatever is done using their registered Internet connection, including any pirated file activity.

 Note: Whoever registers the wireless connection/access point with MSU (over DHCP) is liable for the activities of any system connected to that device.
 If it’s unsecured and others use the network connection for malicious activities (including illegal sharing of copyrighted materials), the access point owner will be liable.